-Includes properties of marine sediments, coastal sedimentary environments, continental margin sediments, reef and associated sediments, deep sea sediments, and marine geophysics.
-Emphasis in the field on the erosional and depositional effects of waves and currents.
+Study of the properties of marine sediments, coastal sedimentary environments, continental margin sediments, reef and associated sediments, deep sea sediments, and marine geophysics.
+Emphasis in the field of the erosional and depositional effects of waves and currents.
 Prerequisites: introductory marine geology, oceanography.
-Six quarter hours--advanced undergraduate and graduate credit.
+Six quarter hours of advanced undergraduate and graduate credit.

-490. Seminar.
+490. Directed Research.